oikos-cash/oikos-docs-bsc/content/contracts/Synth.md

 ### `transferFromAndSettle`

-Settles any outstanding fee reclaims and rebates from [SIP-37](https://sips.synthetix.io/sips/sip-37) and then performs the `transferFrom` functionality.
+Settles any outstanding fee reclaims and rebates and then performs the `transferFrom` functionality.
 If there is insufficient balance to transfer `value` after any reclaims, the `amount` will be reduced to the remaining balance of the `from` address.

 Implemented based on [`ExternStateToken._transferFrom_byProxy`](ExternStateToken#_transferfrom_byproxy).

 !!!
 Warning "Warning"

-    Due to [SIP-37 Fee Reclamation](https://sips.synthetix.io/sips/sip-37), this will always fail if there are any exchanges awaiting settlement for this synth.
+    This will always fail if there are any exchanges awaiting settlement for this synth.
 To prevent failues, please use [`transferFromAndSettle()`](#transferfromandsettle) below or invoke [`Exchanger.settle()`](/contracts/exchanger/#settle) prior to `transferFrom()`.

 ??? example "Details"